 – Animal Fur

-Clear home areas of any potential allergens such as dust or animal fur.
-Try to avoid going to dusty or dirty places.
-The allergy should subside with time given removal of allergens.
+Most importantly, clear home areas of any potential allergens such as dust or animal fur.
+As much as possible, try to avoid going to dusty or dirty places.
+Eventually, most allergies subside with time given removal of allergens.

 Remove or Dispose of Contact Lenses

-Contact lenses may accumulate allergens over time.
-Do not use lenses for more than the instructed period.
-If you feel that your contact lenses are causing discomfort in your eye, clean or dispose of them immediately.
-Visit a doctor if you are experiencing prolonged discomfort.
+Furthermore, contact lenses may accumulate allergens over time.
+Consequently, do not use lenses for more than the instructed usage period.
+Also, if you feel that your contact lenses are causing discomfort in your eye, clean or dispose of them immediately.
+With regards to allergies, visit a doctor if you are experiencing prolonged discomfort.

 Apply Eye Drops

-Antihistamines, decongestants, anti-inflammatory drugs and steroids can help to alleviate allergies.
-An eye doctor will be able to determine the appropriate prescription medication for your eye problem.
+In addition, antihistamines, decongestants, anti-inflammatory drugs and steroids can help to alleviate allergies.
+Furthermore, an eye doctor will be able to determine the appropriate prescription medication for your eye problem.